kclejeune/portfolio/README.md

 ## Developing

-Install dependencies with `npm install`.
-To preview the site, run
+Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev